yanader/MarsRover/README.md

 The codebase is split into several packages as follows:

 1. dataclasses - provides Classes and Enums to dictate PlateauSizes, Vehicle positions, cardinal directions and allowed instructions
-2. parsers - provides Classes for validating and parsing userinputs including conversion from String to Instruction[]
+2. parsers - provides Classes for validating and parsing user inputs including conversion from String to Instruction[]
 3. logic - provides Classes for Plateau and vehicle types as well as interfaces to dictate vehicle behaviours.
 Any new vehicle type should extend Vehicle and implement appropriate interfaces
 4. userinterface - provides the CommandCentre class which initialises the programme, controls setup and continued programme flow until the user exits.